2007 champagne Tennessee Walking Horse gelding

 This striking Tennessee Walking Horse gelding was headed for the Game Farm in Sequim when a Good Samaritan stepped in to give him one more chance.
-Jasper has spent most of his life being passed from one home to the next, and through no fault of his own, he’s become a challenging horse to deal with, due to his lack of confidence and relaxation.
+Jasper spent most of his life being passed from one home to the next, and through no fault of his own, he became a challenging horse to deal with, due to his lack of confidence and relaxation.
 He can be very nervous and is easily startled or spooked.
-But he’s already shown that he’s intelligent and desperately wants to make a connection with the people in his life.
-This horse is going to benefit from SAFE’s horsemanship program in a BIG way.
-We’ll be taking things very slowly with Jasper, and help him gain the confidence he needs for a much better quality of life.
-Jasper’s unusual Champagne coloring gives him a quite striking appearance.
+But he’s intelligent and desperately wants to make a connection with the people in his life.

-Jasper Today: While we initially thought that Jasper had potential to be a riding horse, we have made the decision to assign him with a Companion designation.
+While we initially thought that Jasper had potential to be a riding horse, we made the decision to assign him with a Companion designation.
 The amount of stress on him to wear a saddle and be safe is too excessive for him to be a riding horse.
 He is in his late teens now, and damage and deep fears developed in his past as a riding horse appear too great a challenge for him to overcome at his age.
-Instead, his trainers are focusing of doing new things that he finds more enjoyable, such as learning to step up on a platform and other groundwork activities.
-With further gentling, we expect he will be a good candidate for 6 feet on the ground hand walking as a trail buddy and as a companion to other horses.
+Instead, his trainers focused on doing new things that he found enjoyable, such as learning to step up on a platform and other groundwork activities.

 Jasper was interviewed by The Limelight Pet Project to be featured on Q13 this next Sunday.
 The Limelight Pet Project shines the light on harder to adopt pets in the Puget Sound area.
 Jasper’s only reason for being harder to adopt is because he is not a riding horse.
 Otherwise he is a sweet, loving boy who wants to connect to people.
 We have witnessed Jasper turn from a scared quivering horse to a horse that once he gets to know you, walks right up and says, “What are we doing now?”.
 He will make an excellent companion horse to another horse and/or person.